Hubbard model for spin-1 Haldane chains

 The next step toward the realization of the Haldane phase is to create a 1D lattice of antiferromagnetically coupled $s=1$ four-site clusters.
 We first consider the case of $N=2$ chains (where $N$ denotes either the number of four-site clusters or the number of $s=1$ spins), which we refer to as \textit{dimers}.
-To achieve an effective AF coupling in the four-site dimer, we introduce an intercluster hopping $t'>0$ between the closest sites of each of the two four-site clusters (Fig.~\ref{fig:dimer-BLBQ-mapping}a).
-We find that, for small enough $t'$---which preserves the picture of robust spin-1 building blocks (see the Supplemental Material for technical details on how the upper bounds of $t'$ are set)---, the four-site Hubbard dimer at half-filling yields a low-energy spectrum that can be matched, spin degeneracies included, to that of the BLBQ model with an effective AF exchange coupling $J>0$,
+To achieve an effective antiferromagnetic coupling in the four-site dimer, we introduce an intercluster hopping $t'>0$ between the closest sites of the two four-site clusters (Fig.~\ref{fig:dimer-BLBQ-mapping}a).
+We find that, for small enough $t'$---which preserves the picture of robust spin-1 building blocks (see the Supplemental Material for technical details on how the upper bounds of $t'$ are set)---, the four-site Hubbard dimer at half filling yields a low-energy spectrum that can be matched, spin degeneracies included, to that of the BLBQ model with an effective antiferromagnetic exchange coupling $J>0$,

 for $N=2$, thereby establishing a mapping between four-site Hubbard and spin-1 BLBQ dimers (Fig.~\ref{fig:dimer-BLBQ-mapping}a).
 It must be noted that a small but nonzero biquadratic exchange coupling---the simplest term that can be added to $N=2$ Heisenberg chains, compatible with all the symmetries of the system---is necessary to obtain an exact match.